Oberursel station: History

-The Homburg Railway was opened in 1860 to connect Frankfurt and Bad Homburg, replacing a horse bus line established in 1850.
+The Homburg Railway was opened in 1860 to connect Frankfurt and Bad Homburg, replacing a horse-drawn omnibus line established in 1850.
 Oberursel station was opened with the line.
 The station was initially west of the crossing of the Frankfurter Landstraße; later the existing station was built east of the road.

 In 1901 the line from Homburg to Friedberg was extended to Friedrichsdorf.
 At the personal request of the Emperor, the capacity of the entire route from Frankfurt to Friedberg and Friedrichsdorf was increased, including the duplication of the line from 1907 to 1910.

 In 1899 the standard gauge Mountain Railway was opened to Hohemark, with steam-hauled freight and passenger trains.
 A connection was built to the Homburg Railway in the eastern part of the station.
 In 1910 this was followed by a light railway from Heddernheim, which connected the Mountain Railway with the Frankfurt tram network.

 From 1968 the line from Frankfurt to Hohemark was operated as premetro line 24, later renamed line A3.
 In 1978 Oberursel became the terminal of U-Bahn line U3.
 The line, which had been single-track, was duplicated for its incorporation in the U-Bahn.
 The link to the Homburg Railway was used for the delivery of the U-Bahn’s original U2 rollingstock.

 On 27 September 1970, the line via Oberursel and Bad Homburg to Friedrichsdorf was electrified.
 In 1974 the Frankfurt Transport Authority (Frankfurter Verkehrsverbund, FVV) was established with an S-Bahn-like network connecting Frankfurt Hauptbahnhof with Friedrichsdorf, with the route number of R5.
 In 1978, this operation was redesignated as an S-Bahn and renumbered with its current designation of S5.
 Since the Taunusbahn became part of the FVV in 1993, trains have run on it to Frankfurt Hauptbahnhof, stopping in Oberursel, but not at Stierstadt or Weißkirchen.